Who Really Started HR and What Exactly is Boss Plank? Let's Discuss!

 coolheadtamil

-Few discussions have happened on this Topic - Father of HR, just go thro it, you will find the answer.
+Few discussions have happened on this topic - Father of HR, just go through it, you will find the answer.
+Not sure about Boss plank.

 mohsins

-Hello Preya420
+Hello Preya420,

-I am Ready for Father of HR
+I am ready for Father of HR.
+Ha ha ha.

 The Chinese are known to be the first to use employee screening techniques, way back in 1115 B.C.